TillMeineke/machine-learning-zoomcamp/05-deployment/08-summary.md

 - How to deploy the model in a web service.
 - How to create a virtual environment.
 - How to create a container and run our code in any operating systems.
-- How to implement our code in a public web service and aceess it from outside a local computer.
+- How to deploy our code in a public web service and access it externally from outside a local computer.

 In the next chapter we would learn the algorithms such as Decision trees, Random forests and Gradient boosting as an alternative way of combining decision tress.